nstilt1/software-licensor-client-side-library/README.md

 cargo build --release --target your-target
 ```

+For MacOS, you can call `sudo chmod +x ./build_mac.sh` and then run that script.
+It will compile the Rust code into x86_64 and aarch64 libraries, and then combined those compiled files into a single file in `software_licensor_static_rust_lib/target/universal`.

 For Windows on x86_64, the target should be `x86_64-pc-windows-msvc`.

 For the cpp_test folder, you might need to run `cmake .` in `cpp_test/`, followed by `make`.